 Summer + Water = Excitement Overload for Dogs

 Whether it’s a backyard pool, lakeside retreat, or beach trip, water can trigger major excitement for dogs.
-But without boundaries, what starts as fun can turn into:
+But without boundaries, what starts as fun can turn into:- Barking and chaos near the water

 - Unsafe jumping or running